 -

-This was a political even, as Missouri was admitted into the states, keeping the balance in the Senate by being a slave state.
+This was a political event, as Missouri was admitted into the states, keeping the balance in the Senate by being a slave state.
 It was a political effort to balance regional power and ease westward expansion tensions. -

 This was a political and social event, as it proposed to ban slavery in new territories gained in the Mexican-American war.
 Though it wasn't passed the act continued to grow division between the North and South, highlighting social changes.
 Thus it was a political act that inspired social changes. -